cemeyer/bcachify/README.md

 And then multiply it a few times, to take advantage of raid0 striping and raid1 mirroring, depending on your setup.
 Also, the bigger the sequential IOs, the faster it will go.
+And then ignore that number and just use `8M` or `16M` anyway.

-Or for a normal disk, just use `256k` to `1M`.
-Technically `8k` is the minimum, but the smaller the unit size the slower the migration will be.
+Or for a normal disk, just use `8M`.
+Technically `8k` is the minimum, but the smaller the unit size the slower the migration will be (and it gets a LOT slower).
 (I think `16M` is the largest data offset supported (16-bit count of 512-byte sectors), but I could be wrong.)

 The only advantage to a smaller block size is you waste that much less space at the front of the block device.
-For multi-TB volumes, 4-8MB is probably noise and will making the migration much much faster.
+For multi-TB volumes, 4-8MB loss is probably noise, and 8MB block size will making the migration much much faster than smaller sizes.

 Next, use `resize2fs` to shrink the filesystem down to leave at least the chunk size free at the end of the block device.